 *Note - FMG applies for Continuing Education and Continuing Legal Education Credit in multiple states.
 Until a course is approved by a particular state, we cannot guarantee credit.
 You must be present (online or in-person) during the full session to receive credit.

-Employment Law, and Professional Liability.
-With offices in Georgia, California, Pennsylvania, New Jersey, New York,
+Catastrophic Loss.
+With offices in California, Florida, Georgia, Massachusetts, New Jersey, New York, North Carolina and

-North Carolina and Florida, FMG attorneys serve as trusted counsel to corporations and governments throughout the
+Pennsylvania, FMG attorneys serve as trusted counsel to corporations and governments throughout the country, providing

-country, providing practical, efficient, and cost-effective solutions for legal issues.
-For more information
+practical, efficient, and cost-effective solutions for legal issues.
+For more information about FMG, visit

 Atlanta 100 Galleria Parkway Suite 1600 Atlanta GA 30339-5948 T: (770) 818-0000